IndaPlus25/task-6-yea/README.md

 * **5th ed:** 4.12 -- 4.17
 * **6th ed:** 4.12 to 4.15 and 7.1 to 7.4

-from the course textbook and be prepared to answer any of the exercises.
+of _Objects First with Bluej_ be prepared to answer any of the exercises.

 Also read up to and including the `Hello world` example in [Executing without BlueJ - The Java main method](https://gits-15.sys.kth.se/inda-17/extra-reading-material/tree/master/main-method).